 Camera handling was a little slower than most Leica copies.
 Winding the camera required two actions: the film was forwarded with the wind knob, then the shutter was cocked separately by turning the shutter speed knob.
 Similarly, focussing and framing the shot were done separately with the periscope and viewfinder, respectively, which required a change in position of the camera, as one would look down through the periscope, whereas the viewfinder was of course horizontal.

-Last version of the first Corfield Periflex with chrome coloured top and bottom plates.
-It has the matching Lumar-X lens mounted, which had the same optical formula but a redesigned lens barrel as the Lumar lens on the black Periflex model.
+Last variant of the Corfield Periflex I with chrome top and bottom plates.
+It has the matching Lumar-X lens mounted, which had a redesigned lens barrel compared to the Lumar lens on the earlier black Periflex models.

 Top view of the chrome coloured version of the first Periflex.

-One of the great things about the Periflex was its ability to use, and properly focus, lenses lacking rangefinder coupling.
-For instance, one could mount many non-native lenses by use of a L39 adapter.
-Another great little lens was the Industar-69 28mm f/2.8 pancake lens.
-It had a 39mm screw mount but since it was made for the Chaika (a half frame camera with slightly longer register distance than the Leica screw mount), it needed a little work to be made to focus to infinity.
-In essence, the focussing thread inside the lens needed to be ground down by about a millimetre, but it was well worth the effort.
-It vignettes quite strongly but one has to keep in mind it was designed as a half-frame lens.
-Now I just need to find a proper 28mm viewfinder, as ironically, the multi-viewfinder which is mounted on the Periflex sticks out more than the very flat Industar lens!
+One of the fun things about the Periflex was its ability to use, and properly focus, lenses lacking rangefinder coupling, so one could mount many non-native lenses by use of a L39 adapter.
+A great little lens is the Industar-69 28mm f/2.8 pancake lens.
+It has a 39mm screw mount but since it was made for the Chaika (a half frame camera with slightly longer register distance than the Leica screw mount), it needs a little work to be made to focus to infinity.
+In essence, the focussing thread inside the lens needs to be ground down by about a millimetre, but it's well worth the effort although it vignettes quite strongly as it was designed as a half-frame lens.

 In 1957 the Periflex was nearly completely redesigned and made much more user-friendly.
 The periscope would automatically lower when the film was advanced and lift again when the shutter was fired.
 The top housing was enlarged and now contained both the periscope and viewfinder windows.
 The camera had therefore two eyepieces at the back, so it was much easier to focus and frame the shot than with the Periflex I. In fact, there was a third eyepiece through which one could see the film speed setting, which was adjustable by means of a small dial at the front.
 It is a little unclear to me what the benefit is of this setup compared to a somewhere on the body of the camera.
 The viewfinder showed frame lines for two focus distances, infinity and another one marked Fx15 for portrait distance, F being the focal length of the lens mounted to accommodate differences in parallax.
 The new model had an interesting method of adjusting for different focal lengths.
 The viewfinder had an interchangeable front element that could be exchanged when necessary for use with different focal lengths.
 This was a little cumbersome as not only did one have to unscrew one lens and mount another, one had to repeat this procedure for the viewfinder.
 The shutter speed dial (located beneath the rewind knob) featured an extra set of numbers which indicated the Light Value for a range of different apertures, to aid the use of external light meters.
 The new Periflex model was called the Periflex 3 and a year later, a less well-featured version, the Periflex 2, was introduced (see below).